Develop5/PlaywrightAmazon/README.md

 ### API tests with Cucumber ###

-## Be careful.
-Once you configure for Cucumber, tne normal yarn test will not work anymore

 Till now we have not used cucumber for API.
 If you plan to do that, follow these steps.